-- In Kenichi: The Mightiest Disciple, Kenichi himself is at one point 'killed' by an opponent using Muay Thai.
+- In Kenichi: The Mightiest Disciple, Kenichi himself is at one point 'killed' by Tirawit Kōkin, a disciple of Muay Thai.
 Although Ryozanpaku's ridiculously good medicine manages a revival, there are some other serious consequences that continue for quite some time.

 - Happens to Tenma in Saint Seiya: The Lost Canvas after Hades effectively kills him.
 Turns out Tenma's soul is still barely connected to his body due to the flower bracelet his childhood friend gave him.

 - In Naruto, this happens to both Naruto (by having the nine tails extracted) and Sasuke (by old-fashioned sword to the chest), almost simultaneously, courtesy of Madara Uchiha.
 Naruto's heart literally stops and Sakura has to pump it herself to keep him alive while they find a way to save him.